ABCxFF/diepindepth/protocol/incoming.md

 ## **`0x0C` Unnamed Packet**

 This packet has never been observed, and while the packet's format has been reversed, its never used and does not affect the client.
+On an older version this was the same as the [`0x0D` JS Challenge](./incoming.md#0x0d-js-challenge-packet) packet, except it expected a string as a response.

 Format:
 > `0C vu(unknown)`